 Selling off market is increasingly popular among homeowners for good reason.
 With the rise of iBuyers and innovative real estate technology companies, sellers have more options than ever.

 But whenever opportunity is present, there is also the possibility of exploitation.
 If you’re considering selling off market, finding the right buyer that will give you a fair offer is paramount.

 At Sundae, our mission is to help homeowners get the best outcome when selling a house that needs some love.
-This means we put customer needs first, and we are always transparent about how we come to an offer price.
+This means we put customer needs first, and we are always transparent about our process.
 If you’d like to know whether Sundae can help you with your distressed or damaged house, get in touch and speak to a Customer Advisor today.

 Contact Sundae to learn more.

 Sundae’s co-founder and CEO, Josh has a history leading companies that operate at the intersection of real estate and technology.
 Prior to Sundae, Josh was Founding Partner and SVP of Sales at LendingHome, and before that, he was Co-Founder and CFO of Purpose Built Investments.
 Josh graduated with honors from Stanford with a BA in Economics, BA in Spanish, and an MA in Latin American Studies with a focus in Economic Policy.